hu-macsy/lama_old/scai/lama/doc/Expressions.rst

 .. code-block:: c++

    v = 0.5 * m1 * v2;  // OKAY, legal matrix-vector expression
-   v = 0.5 * v2 * m1;  // ERROR, illegal matrix-vector expression
-   v = v1 + v2 + v3;   // ERROR, unsupported as too complex
+   v = v1 + v2 + v3;   // ERROR, unsupported expression (too long)

 Size, Type, and Distribution Conformance
 ----------------------------------------

 When using matrix and vector expressions, the operands must be conform, i.e. corresponding sizes of rows and columns must fit with other ones.
 LAMA will check these conditions, but this can only be done at runtime.

 .. code-block:: c++